Scalable Bayesian inference for time series via divide-and-conquer: Divide-and-conquer for time series

+Although other distances between probability measures may be used for aggregation, the Wasserstein-2 distance is particularly appealing, as it describes the geometric center of the subsequence posteriors \citep{agueh2011barycenters,srivastava2015wasp}.
+In particular, \citet{agueh2011barycenters} established existence and uniqueness of the Wasserstein barycenter under general conditions, and \citet{srivastava2015wasp} proved strong consistency.
+In addition, \citet{szabo2019asymptotic} demonstrated that Wasserstein barycenter-based posteriors can exhibit favorable asymptotic properties.
+The approach was applied in the independent data setting by \citet{li2017simple}, who combined subset posteriors using a Wasserstein barycenter under a factorized likelihood.
+However, their framework does not directly extend to time-series data, where such likelihood factorizations are unavailable.
+In this work, we show that defining pseudo-likelihoods for each subsequence and aggregating the resulting posteriors via \cref{eq.wass.posterior} yields provably accurate approximations to the full posterior, even in the presence of serial dependence.

-Computing the Wasserstein barycenter exactly is computationally very expensive and remains an open area of research as such.
-However, efficient numerical algorithms have been developed to approximate the barycenter \citep{cuturi2014fast, dvurechensky2018decentralize}.
-For one-dimensional functionals of the parameter $\theta$, the Wasserstein barycenter can be obtained by simply averaging quantiles.
-Let $a \in \RR^d$ and $b \in \RR$, and let $\xi = a^\top \theta + b$ be a one-dimensional linear functional of $\theta$.
-We abuse notation to let $\Pi_m(\theta \mid \Xk)$ and $\Pi_T(\theta \mid \bX)$ denote the cumulative density functions corresponding to $\Pi_m(\dd \theta \mid \Xk)$ and $\Pi_T(\dd \theta \mid \bX)$, respectively.
-For any $u \in (0,1)$, the quantile function of the subsequence posterior distribution of $\xi$ is
+Exact computation of the Wasserstein barycenter is an NP-hard problem, and efficient approximation methods remain an active area of research \citep[e.g.,][]{cuturi2014fast, dvurechenskii2018decentralize}.
+However, for one-dimensional functionals of the parameter \(\theta\), the Wasserstein barycenter admits a simple analytic form based on averaged quantiles.
+Let $a \in \RR^d$, $b \in \RR$, and define the scalar projection $\xi = a^\top \theta + b$.
+Let $\Pi(\xi \mid X_{[k]})$ and $\bar{\Pi}(\xi \mid X_{1:T})$ denote the marginal cumulative distribution functions (CDFs) of $\xi$ induced by the posterior distributions $\Pi(\dd \theta \mid \Xk)$ and $\Pibar(\dd \theta \mid \bX_{1:T})$, respectively.
+For any $u \in (0,1)$, the corresponding quantile functions are defined by